zhannakaufma/Your_Model_Is_Unfair_Are_You_Even_Aware/README.md

 - `Taxonomy.pdf`: Full taxonomy described in research question 1 applied to 26 different explainability tools.
 - `Disparate Impact Quantification.pdf`: Comparison of fair and unfair model outputs across gender and age demographic groups.
 - `paper_figures`: Adobe Illustrator files used to make figures 1, 5, and 8 in the paper.

+## Dependencies and Requirements
+- All required software is free.
+- For any `ipynb` Jyupiter notebook files, please use Google colab with a python 3 runtime type and a CPU hardware accelerator.
+- To run bash files that generate longtable code, please use a linux or OSX terminal with `python3` installed.
+- For `Rmd` files, please run Rstudio (version >= 2024.09.1+394).
+All required libraries will be installed and loaded by these scripts.
+- For `.twbx` tableau files, please open in Tableau Public (Version >= 2025.2.0 (20252.25.0514.2217))
+- For `.ai` adobe illustrator files, please use Adobe illustrator.

 ## Replicating Statistical Results
 Please run `RQ2_RQ3_Stats_Script.Rmd`